-Bob Shultz standing on the elevator section of the stage
+Bob Shultz standing on the

+ator section of the stane

-Bob then detailed the sophisticated acoustical technology built into the Center.
-Every part of the auditorium is designed to ensure the best sound possible, from the wood chosen for the walls and floor to the fabric of the seats.
-He showed us the grills in the walls that have hidden curtains to reflect or absorb sound, depending on the type of group performing.
-The heart of the acoustical design are 36 glass panels above the stage whose angles can be adjusted independently to deflect the sound evenly to attendees in all 4 levels of the hall, based upon the size and composition of the group performing on the stage.
-All these features make Strathmore one of the best venues in the country to hear a concert.
+design are 36 glass panels whose stage above the angles adjusted be can independently to deflect the sound evenly to attendees in all 4 levels of the hall, based upon the size and composition of the group performing on the stage.
+All these features. make Strathmore one of the best venues in the country to hear a concert.